jimriddle1/points_takehome/README.md

 **Create Transaction**

-- This endpoint creates a subscription
+- This endpoint creates a transaction

 ``` ruby